 If that doesn’t prove that hunters are conservationists, let’s take a look at the American turkey.
 After many failed attempts to reverse the dwindling American wild turkey population, the United States government gave up.
-Hunters, however, were not yet ready to face the end of a species coveted as an American pastime.
+Turkey hunters, however, were not yet ready to face the end of a species coveted as an American pastime.
 They acted.
 In 1973, a group of hunters created The National Wild Turkey Federation.

 The Ultimate Sustainable System

 Outdoor media company Northwoods Collective has a short film entitled The Original Red Meat.
 In it, they draw the direct parallel between sustainable practices and deer hunting in the United States.
 “I do not recreationally use the outdoors,” they boldly state, “I am not a tourist to the trees, I am a participating member of a sustainable ecosystem.
 A one hundred percent organic system of life.”
 This is the real and untold reason why hunting so easily seeps over to the green movement.